Why Choose Us?

 Here are just 5 great reasons to let a property with White & Jones:

 If you are currently seeking a property to rent, check out our property listings page.
-If you have seen a property that you would like to view you can use the contact form on each of the individual property details pages to arrange a viewing or make an enquiry, or alternatively, you can give us a call.
+If you have seen a property that you would like to view you can use the contact form on each of the individual property details pages to arrange a viewing or make an enquiry, or alternatively, you can give us a call on 01792 356111.

 If you have a specific type of property in mind we can take details of your requirements and contact you should a suitable property become available.

-Once you have viewed a property and decided to proceed with the letting we will start the process of arranging the tenancy agreement, deposits, references etc...
+Once you have viewed a property and decided to proceed with the letting, we will start the process of arranging the references, deposit, tenancy agreement and we will guide you through the process until the day arrives for you to move into your new home.

 Before commencing with the tenancy we will need to obtain satisfactory references from your employer and/or a previous or current landlord.
 There may also be instances when we require a personal reference or guarantor.
 We may also use the services of an independent referencing agency to obtain and evaluate these references.
 Personal & photographic identification may also be required, such as a passport or driving licence.

-Once the terms have been agreed by both parties and satisfactory references received, the relevant documentation will need to be signed by you and the landlord.
+Once the terms have been agreed by both parties and satisfactory references received, the relevant documentation will need to be signed by you and the landlord or us on their behalf.

 Before the start of the tenancy, an inventory is prepared detailing the contents and condition of the property.
 You will be provided with a copy and so will the landlord.